-The REAL ID Act establishes federal minimum security standards that stateissued driver's licenses and identification cards (hereafter referred to as "REAL ID driver's licenses or identification cards") must meet in order to be accepted as identification for certain official federal purposes.v To be eligible for REAL ID licenses or ID cards, applicants must, at a minimum, present documents showing (1) full legal name, (2) date of birth, (3) Social Security number, (4) two proofs of address of principal residence, and (5) lawful immigration status.
+The REAL ID Act establishes federal minimum security standards that state-issued driver's licenses and identification cards (hereafter referred to as "REAL ID driver's licenses or identification cards") must meet in order to be accepted as identification for certain official federal purposes.
+To be eligible for REAL ID licenses or ID cards, applicants must, at a minimum, present documents showing (1) full legal name, (2) date of birth, (3) Social Security number, (4) two proofs of address of principal residence, and (5) lawful immigration status.

-As of May 7, 2025, non-REAL ID (or "standard") driver's licenses and state ID cards will no longer be accepted by TSA for boarding federally regulated commercial aircraft.
-State enhanced driver's licenses (EDLs) designated as acceptable border-crossing documents by DHS will continue to be accepted.vi (For more information about the REAL ID Act, see NILC's website.vii
+As of May 3, 2023, non-REAL ID (or "standard") driver's licenses and state ID cards will no longer be accepted by TSA for boarding federally regulated commercial aircraft.
+State enhanced driver's licenses (EDLs) designated as acceptable border-crossing documents by DHS will continue to be accepted.
+(For more information about the REAL ID Act, see the REAL ID section of NILC's "Access to Driver's Licenses Toolkit."7)